linode/docs/docs/products/compute/compute-instances/guides/manage-ip-addresses/index.md

 ---
 title: "Managing IP Addresses on a Compute Instance"
-description: "Instructions on viewing, adding, deleting, transferring IP addresses for Linode Compute Instances using the Cloud Manager"
+description: "Instructions on viewing, adding, deleting, transferring IP addresses for Linode Compute Instances using Cloud Manager"
 og_description: "Learn how to manage IP addresses on a Linode Compute Instance"
 published: 2016-08-23
 modified: 2024-07-26